The skin-specific proteome

 Langerhans cells are specialized immune cells of the skin (and esophagus) that reside in stratum spinosum.
 Their main function is to present antigens to T-cells from either the skin itself or from invading pathogens.
 When there is an inflammation in the skin, Langerhans cells are activated and migrate away to lymph nodes.
 Proteins expressed on the surface of Langerhans cells include CD1A and CD207.

-There are 126 group-enriched genes expressed in the skin.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including skin, compared to all other tissues.
+There are 125 group enriched genes expressed in skin.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including skin, compared to all other tissues.

 Figure 2.
 An interactive network plot of the skin enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of skin enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The secreted LY6/PLAUR domain containing 1 (SLURP1) protein is a member of the Ly6/uPAR family of proteins but lacks a GPI-anchoring signal sequence.
-SLURP1 is suggested to be involved in late differentiation, predominantly expressed in the granular layer of skin.
-Moreover, SLURP1 is identified in several biological fluids such as sweat, saliva, tears, and urine.
-It is thought that this secreted protein exerts antitumor activity.
+The keratin KRT15 (KRT15) is a component of the cytoskeleton and associated with epidermis development and keratinization.
+The secreted LY6/PLAUR domain containing 1 (SLURP1) protein, a member of the Ly6/uPAR family of proteins, is suggested to be involved in late differentiation, predominantly expressed in the granular layer of skin.

 The skin is the largest tissue in the human body and can be viewed as an encapsulating fabric that is in constant contact with the external environment.
 The constant exposure to the outside necessitates that the skin is capable of fulfilling a few basic but very important requirements.
 It needs to be resilient to mechanical, tension and other wearing forces.
-It needs to maintain a physical barrier to prevent pathogens from entering our bodies and to provide protection against damaging solar radiation.
-The skin also keeps our bodies from drying out by retaining water and regulates the body temperature by sweating or raises hairs to keep warm.
-Due to the constant wear and tear, the skin must also be able to renew itself and to heal wounds.
+It needs to maintain a physical barrier to prevent pathogens from entering our bodies as well as provide protection against damaging solar radiation.
+The skin also keeps our bodies from drying out by retaining water and regulates the body temperature by sweating or raising hairs.
+Due to the constant wear and tear, the skin must also be able to renew itself and heal wounds.
 Furthermore, the peripheral nerves in the skin convey the sense of touch that helps us to be aware of our surroundings, and to avoid injury through e.g. the sense of pain.

-Here, the protein-coding genes expressed in the skin are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize protein expression patterns of proteins that correspond to genes with elevated expression in the skin.
+Here, the protein-coding genes expressed in skin are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in skin.